 Altitude – The hikes categorized in the Altitude section are those that venture above 10,000ft in peak elevation.
-The majority of these hikes are rated for experience hikers and considered difficult, but a few easier ones can be found.
+The majority of these hikes are rated for experienced hikers and considered difficult, but a few easier ones can be found.

 State Park – The hikes categorized in the State Park series are found within State Park boundaries.
 These hikes can range in difficulty.
 A small fee is typically required to enter any trails in the State Park series.

 Open Space – The hikes categorized in the Open Space series are free, public areas managed by the local county.
 Open space trails have a wide range in difficulty and number of trail segments.
-Some open space areas have spiderweb like trails with 0.1 to 1.0 mile segments that can be used to make lengths while others may offer as little as one single out and back hike.
+Some open space areas have spiderweb like trails with 0.1 to 1.0 mile segments that can be used to make loops while others may offer as little as one single out and back hike.

 Surprise – Posts in the Surprise series highlight one-off items such as scenic areas or beaches.
 These are places that typically have full amenities and offer a lot of space for relaxing – no hiking involved!